mrwizard82d1/eric-normand-clj-cljs/README.md

-# ericnormand
+# eric-normand-clj-cljs

-Various code / projects from based on resources from Eric Normand
+Various code / projects from based on resources from Eric Normand.